charlie0129/smc_fan_util/README.md

 In terminal: `git clone https://github.com/charlie0129/smc_fan_util.git`
 3. `cd smc_fan_util`
 4. `make`
 5. The executable file is in the `build` folder.
 You can `cd build` to check it out and use it.
+For example: `sudo ./smc_fan_util -m 100`

 ---
 Personally, I use the `--SMC-enhanced` option the most.
 So, this option is probably the most maintained option.